dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 variables, and that allows us to move code from an initializer list to a variable initializer and vice versa without worrying about changing the meaning of the code.
-This in turn makes it easier to change a regular (non-declaring) constructor to a primary constructor, or vice versa.
-So we assume that the unusual scoping structure will make sense in practice.
+This in turn makes it easier to change a regular (non-primary) constructor to a primary constructor, or vice versa.
+So we expect the unusual scoping structure to work reasonably well in practice.

 The proposal allows an `enum` declaration to include the modifier `const` just before the name of the declaration when it has a primary constructor, but it also allows this keyword to be omitted.
 The specified constructor will be constant in both cases.
-This differs from the treatment of regular (non-declaring) constructors in an `enum` declaration: They _must_ have the modifier `const`, it is never inferred.
+This differs from the treatment of regular (non-primary) constructors in an `enum` declaration: They _must_ have the modifier `const`, it is never inferred.
 This discrepancy was included because the syntax `enum const E(String s) {...}` seems redundant because `enum` implies that every constructor must be constant.
 This is not the